OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * [Summary of 15 backdoor papers at CVPR '23](https://zahalka.net/ai_security_blog/2023/09/backdoor-attacks-defense-cvpr-23-how-to-build-and-burn-trojan-horses/)

 ### 3.1.1.
 Data poisoning by changing data development-time or supply chain
 The attacker manipulates (training) data to affect the algorithm's behavior.
 Also called *causative attacks*.
 Example: massively indicating to an image recognition algorithm that images of dogs are indeed cats to lead it to interpret it this way.
-Another example is that poisoned data is obtained from a malicious supplier.
+Another example is that data obtained from a malicious supplier has been poisoned.

 Background: An important risk factor in the additional attack surface of AI engineering is the presence of production data in the engineering process.
 In order to train and test a working model, data scientists need access to real data, which may be sensitive.
 This is different from non-AI engineering in which typically the test data can be either synthesized or anonymized.
 An appropriate countermeasure is the limitation of access to this data to the engineers that really need it, and shield it from the rest of the team.
 In addition, some AI platforms provide mechanisms that allow the training and testing of a model without the data scientists having access to the data.

 **Controls for data poisoning:**
-* TODO: robustness measures through more train data
+* MORETRAINDATA: Increasing the amount of non-malicious data makes training more robust against poisoned examples - provided that these poisoned examples are small in number.
+One way to do this is through data augmentation - the creation of artificial training set samples that are small variations of existing samples.
-* TODO: data quality control, including detecting poisoned sample detection through statistical deviation
+* DATAQUALITYCONTROL.
+Perform quality control on data including detecting poisoned samples through statistical deviation or pattern recognition.
+For important data and scenarios this may involve human verification.
-  Particularity: quality control needs to take into account that data may have maliciously been changed
+  Particularity: standard quality control needs to take into account that data may have maliciously been changed.
+  TODO: elaborate on RONI and tRONI training sample selection
 * TODO: Feature squeezing
 * TODO: Transferability blocking
+* TODO: (weight)Bagging - see Annex C in ENISA 2021
+* TODO: TRIM algorithm - see Annex C in ENISA 2021

 ### 3.1.2.
 Development-time model poisoning
 This threat refers to manipulating behaviour of the model by manipulating the engineering elements that lead to the model  (including the parameters during development time), eg. through supplying, changing components, code, or configuration.
 In some cases, the model is trained externally and supplied as-is, which also introduces a model poisoning threat.